WordPress/gutenberg/packages/scripts/README.md

 It uses [markdownlint](https://github.com/DavidAnson/markdownlint) with the [.markdownlint.json](https://github.com/WordPress/gutenberg/blob/master/packages/scripts/config/.markdownlint.json) configuration.
 This configuration tunes the linting rules to match WordPress standard, you can override with your own config, see [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli/) for command-line parameters.

-### `lint-md:js`
+### `lint-md-js`

-Uses eslint to lint the source included in markdown files to enforce standards for JS code.
+Uses ESLint to lint the source included in markdown files to enforce standards for JS code.

 _Example:_